VorpalBlade/aurutilsutils/README.md

 ### Build flags

-Extra flags to always pass to `aur build` can be listed in the `build_flags` section.
+Extra flags to pass to `aur build` can be listed in the `build_flags` section.
 This can be used to pass `--remove` to remove old versions, or specify a specific `makepkg.conf`.

+`build_flags` are set per repository but with two extensions:

+* Flags listed in the `global` subsection are set for all repositories
+* Flags listed in the `default` subsection are set for all repositories that don't have specific flags set.

 ### Repositories